Message from the Chief Residents

 Cutting Edge Conference

-Each week, we allow one hour of Independent learning.
-The residents have a comprehensive list of options to learn at their own pace, on their own time.
+Each week, we allow one hour of independent learning.
+The residents have a comprehensive list of options to learn at their own pace and time.
 As emergency physicians, we know that we learn best by doing, not by sitting in a classroom.

-The Department of Emergency Medicine offers fellowship programs in Simulation Based Medical Education, Emergency Clinical Ultrasound, Emergency Medical Services, Medical Toxicology, Pediatric Emergency Medicine, Emergency Disaster and Global Health, Medical Education, and Hyperbaric and Undersea Medicine.
-Whether you are set on a fellowship or are unsure, we have many options available.
+The Department of Emergency Medicine offers fellowship programs in Simulation-Based Medical Education, Clinical Ultrasound, Emergency Medical Services, Medical Toxicology, Pediatric Emergency Medicine, Emergency Disaster and Global Health, Medical Education, and Hyperbaric and Undersea Medicine.
+Whether you are set on a fellowship or still undecided, we have many options available that may pique your interest.

 Global Health Rotations

 Opportunities are available for residents to rotate through clinical settings in Ethiopia, Guatemala, Kenya, South Africa, Chile, Colombia, Thailand, New Zealand, and Malawi.
-Our New Zealand rotation is by far the most popular and involves working 2 months in a community type environment with compensation!
+Our New Zealand rotation is by far the most popular and involves working two months in a community emergency medicine environment with compensation.
+This list is not exhaustive and our program supports residents rotating in regions of personal interest.

-The Chair of our Department, Dr. Deborah Diercks, was SAEM President from 2015-2016 and our Executive Vice Chair, Dr. Mark Courtney, was also an SAEM President..
-We have two past ACEP presidents on staff, and more than a dozen board certified toxicologists.
-The chair of our IRB is one of our own.
-Many of our faculty members are double and triple board certified.
+The Chair of our Department, Dr. Deborah Diercks, was Society of Academic Emergency Medicine President from 2015-2016.
+The Executive Vice Chair, Dr. Mark Courtney, was SAEM President from 2017-2018.
+We have two past American College of Emergency Medicine presidents on staff and more than a dozen board-certified toxicologists.
+The Chair of the institutional IRB is one of our faculty.
+Many of our faculty members are double or triple board-certified.

 Resident Participation in Statewide and National Organized Medicine

-We have residents serving in a variety of positions at the national level and state level.
-Our residents serve as representatives to SAEM, Texas College of Emergency Physicians (TCEP), the American College of Emergency Physicians (ACEP), and the Texas Medical Association.
-This year, three of our residents were accepted to the TCEP Leadership and Advocacy Fellowship and several of our residents serve in institutional committees.
+We have residents serving in a variety of positions at the national and state levels.
+Our residents serve as representatives to SAEM, Texas College of Emergency Physicians, ACEP, and the Texas Medical Association.
+This past year, four of our residents were accepted to the Texas College of Emergency Physicians Leadership and Advocacy Fellowship and several of our residents serve on institutional committees.

 Community Hospital Rotations

-We partner closely with other hospitals across the DFW metroplex so residents can experience community EM in Level 2 trauma centers, single coverage EDs, and combined PEM/Adult EM Departments.
+We collaborate closely with other hospitals across the DFW metroplex so residents can experience community emergency medicine in Level 1 and 2 trauma centers, single coverage EDs, and combined pediatric emergency medicine/adult emergency medicine departments.

-We have a resident-run Wellness Committee that organizes monthly social events and helps maintain a good balance of fun during residency.
-Our Wellness activities include: Bowl and Barrel nights, crawfish boils, new intern welcome dinner, volleyball team, Resident of the Month award pins, EM Wellness Week, class day off once a year, Karaoke night, and many more.
+We have a resident-run Wellness Committee that organizes monthly social events.
+This helps maintain balance during residency.
+Our Wellness activities include monthly wellness outings, a new intern welcome dinner, volleyball team, soccer team, running group, Wellness Week, an annual class day off, Karaoke night, Secret Santa, and many more.